4km3/hms/docs/day2/microservices/slides/Microservices.md

 ```

-In the Ari code detect with are the bounded context.
+In the Ari code detect which are the bounded contexts.

 ```